By Catherine Cooper

 So, what did we do?
 Despite my lack of any sensible footwear, we took two lifts up the mountain to go for a walk and enjoy the incredible views.
 We hired bikes and went for a ride along the river.
 We had a go on the summer luge, went horse-riding, ice skating and played tennis.
 We spent an afternoon at Lac de Montriond, and others by the enormous indoor and outdoor pools (which was included in the Multipass) – Livi even took part in the weekly waterslide speed competition there.

-Every Tuesday evening during the summer, Morzine’s main street is closed to traffic and laid out with games – everything from old-fashioned wooden games to gladiator-style jousting and sumo wrestling, which Toby and Livi couldn’t get enough of.
-There are also bands.
+Every Tuesday evening during the summer, Morzine’s main street is closed to traffic and laid out with games – everything from old-fashioned wooden games to gladiator-style jousting and sumo wrestling, which Toby and Livi kist couldn’t get enough of.